 It is well established, and clinically obvious that a deep endometriosis nodule between vagina, uterus and bowel can cause severe pain during intercourse.
 It also is clear that cystic ovarian endometriosis, especially when situated low in the pouch of Douglas can cause pain during intercourse (1-4).
 Also typical lesions in the utero-sacral ligaments can cause discomfort.
 This pain is reproduced by clinical exam and during ultrasound (5) otherwise the diagnosis is wrong.
 This obviously affects endometriosis and sexuality.

-Mistake 1 : A frequent mistake is the conclusion that pain during intercourse is caused by endometriosis when in a women with subtle or typical endometriosis, the pain during intercourse cannot be reproduced during gynaecological exam or transvaginal ultrasound exam.
-It is highly unlikely that this pain is caused by endometriosis.
+Mistake 1 : A frequent mistake is the conclusion that pain during intercourse is caused by endometriosis.
+If the pain during intercourse cannot be reproduced during gynaecological exam or transvaginal ultrasound exam it is highly unlikely that this pain is caused by endometriosis.

-There are many other reasons for pain during intercourse such as introital pain, hymenal pain, pain in the episiotomy scar or in another vaginal scar, pain due to a retro-flected uterus and sometimes adenomyosis.
+Pain during intercourse can be due to many other causes besides endometriosis: besides all causes of pelvic pain, we have to consider introital pain, hymenal pain, pain in the episiotomy scar or in another vaginal scar, pain due to a retro-flected uterus and sometimes adenomyosis.
 In addition pain the abdominal wall, and sceletal pain (sacro ileac joint) after intercourse are often described as sexual pain.

 Chronic pelvic pain

-Chronic (pelvic) pain is psychologically disrupting causing mood swings , depressive mood, less quality of life and (joia di vivere) and often sexual problems.
+Chronic (pelvic) pain is psychologically disrupting causing mood swings , depression, less quality of life and (goia di vivere) and often sexual problems.